Resources for Our Families

-For our year round program schedule, hours, and locations, visit: Program Times and Locations
+For our year round program schedule, hours, and locations, click here.

-Our HIA camps run Monday – Friday (excluding holidays).
+Our HIA camps run Monday – Friday (excluding holidays) in July and August.
 Camps start at 9:00 am and end at 3:00 pm.
 Before-and-after camp care options are available.

 Can I receive services if I do not have a funding agreement?

 Yes.
-Please contact our Head Office to discuss your options and fees/payment information.
+Please contact our Support Office to discuss your options and fees/payment information.